babelouest/glewlwyd/docs/INSTALL.md

 }
 ```

 The front-end application is written in Javascript using mostly ReactJS and JQuery, ES6 minimum is required.
-Browsers like Firefox, Chrom[e|ium], Edge or Safari work fine, Internet Explorer or Opera shouldn't work properly because of their incompatible Javascript support.
-Please use a supported browser for Glewlwyd.
+Recent versions of browsers like Firefox, Chrom[e|ium], Edge or Safari work fine.

+By choice, Glewlwyd isn't available for Internet Explorer or browser with a poor javascript engine.
+If you really need it you can build the front-end application with `babel-polyfill`.
+Check out the [webapp-src documentation](../webapp-src/README.md).

 ### Login, Admin and Profile pages